 As in the past several fiscal years, the budget recommended that Metro invest in taking care of our systems and structures.
-It also includes funding to address these deferred investments and also to increase our efficiency.
+It also included funding to address these deferred investments and also to increase our efficiency.

-Fiscal Year 2020-21 was rife with difficult circumstances and even more difficult decisions.
+Fiscal Year 2021-22 was full of changing circumstances and evolving needs.
 Metro modified the budget throughout the year to maintain the financial health of the organization and to provide services to greater Portland that shape the future and make life better today.

-If you have any questions about the report please contact Brian Kennedy at brian. kennedy@oregonmetro.gov or Caleb Ford at caleb.ford@oregonmetro.gov.
+If you have any questions about the report please contact Brian Kennedy at brian.kennedy@oregonmetro.gov or Caleb Ford at caleb.ford@oregonmetro.gov.